ai-phasepro/LRECA/README.md

 python code_for_model_testing/RCNN_ECA_saliency/saliency_function/verify/RCNN_ECA_saliency_verify_gradCAM_test.py
 # obtaining the intermedidate results for the results of the contribution of AA segments in five in-house proteins
 python code_for_model_testing/RCNN_ECA_saliency/saliency_function/statics/RCNN_ECA_statics2_test.py

+# obtaining the results of the contributing score of individual AAs from personal dataset
+python code_for_model_testing/RCNN_ECA_saliency/saliency_function/verify/RCNN_ECA_saliency_verify_gradCAM_personal.py --protein_path "your dataset path"
+# obtaining the intermedidate results for the contribution of AA segments in personal dataset
+python code_for_model_testing/RCNN_ECA_saliency/saliency_function/statics/RCNN_ECA_statics2_personal.py --protein_path "your dataset path"
+# Obtaining the results of Figure 3B of the manuscript, in which 'seg_effect' represents the score proportion of different segments of a protein.
+python code_for_model_testing/RCNN_ECA_saliency/saliency_function/statics/RCNN_ECA_statics4_personal.py
+# obtaining the ranking results of the contribution scores of AAs in personal dataset
+python code_for_model_testing/RCNN_ECA_saliency/saliency_function/statics/RCNN_ECA_statics5_personal.py

 ```

 __LCRs split__